 Cargo Interoperability for Commercial Space Stations

-Starport Space is building interoperability for space cargo: standardized containers, a reusable acceptance data pack, and an operating playbook to decrease the friction cargo faces when entering new space destinations.
+Starport Space is building interoperability for space cargo: a payload acceptance and integration support service and standardized containers to decrease the friction cargo faces when entering new space destinations.

 CONCEPT: LAGANN-X TRANSPORTER